-The statutes of the State of North Carolina provide for the organization and administration of a community college system under the direction of the State Board of Community Colleges.
+The statutes of the State of North Carolina provide for the organization and administration of a community college system under the direction of the State Board of Community Colleges (SBCC).
 The 21-member board has full authority to adopt all policies, regulations, and standards it deems necessary for the operation of the system.
 Members of the State Board are appointed by the Governor and the General Assembly.
 The State Board has three major functions: equitable distribution of funds and fiscal accountability; establishing and maintaining state priorities; and educational program approval and accountability.

 View the members of the Board of Trustees.